hirokoymj/gcp-study-note/PCA/ExamTopic/Topic1-1.md

 **Question 89**

 - B. Stackdriver automatically collects admin activity logs for most services.
 The Stackdriver Logging agent must be installed on each instance to collect system logs.
-100%
-- Explanation
-  Admin and event logs are configured by default.
-VM System logs require a logging agent to be configured.
-So, A is not valid.
-Answer is B
+100%/tartar

 <hr />

 **Question 90**

 - B. Deploy the update as a new version in the App Engine application, and split traffic between the new and current versions.
 100%
-- Explanation
-  To test an update to an App Engine application with production traffic before replacing the current version, you can deploy the update as a new version in the App Engine application and split traffic between the new and current versions.
-This is known as a "blue-green" deployment, and it allows you to test the new version with a portion of production traffic while the current version is still serving the remainder of traffic.

-  To split traffic between the new and current versions, you can use the App Engine traffic splitting feature.
-This feature allows you to specify the percentage of traffic that should be sent to each version, and it can be used to gradually ramp up traffic to the new version over time.
-This allows you to test the new version with a small portion of traffic initially, and gradually increase the traffic as you become more confident in the update.

 - https://cloud.google.com/appengine/docs/standard/splitting-traffic

 <hr />